alexhvzr/Resume/resume.md

 - SpecificContributions: Developed full application

 ## Barcode Scanner | December 2018 github.com/alexhvzr/Hashing
-- A database with role based permissions for students,alumni,and admin
+- A program to read a file of UPC codes and item descriptions
-- Allows requests for housing applications and maintenance history
+- Stores all the data into a binary search tree, hash table, and array
-- Ability to add and update residents from applicants
+- Displays search time in milliseconds and microseconds
-- Languages & Tools: Java,MySQL,IntelliJ,OracleVMVirtualBox
+- Languages & Tools: C++, Clion
 - SpecificContributions: Developed full application

 Technical Skills